 Do you need one?
 Oh yes.
-Granted, many of you will choose to handwrite your class notes to avoid using social media and online shopping in the middle of class, and no one can blame you.
-BC makes not having a computer very easy, since we have a number of computer labs in the library (for more information on the library resources, click here) with options for both Mac and PC users.
+Granted, many of you will choose to handwrite your class notes to avoid being lured in by the seductive wiles of social media and online shopping in the middle of class, and we definitely can't blame you.
+And BC makes not having a computer very easy, since we have a number of computer labs in the library (for more information on the library resources, click here) with options for both Mac and PC users.
 Still, organizing your notes is much less awful when everything is already typed and easily rearranged.

 Computers are also extremely helpful for exams.
-You will always have the choice of taking an exam by hand (old-school pen and paper with a Blue Book), but three or four or seven hours goes by faster than you think and writing for that long is hard when you are trying to keep up with your frantically typing classmates.
+You will always have the choice of taking an exam by hand (old-school with a Blue Book), but three or four or seven hours goes by faster than you think and the quasi-carpel tunnel you'll get from trying to keep up with your frantically typing classmates is real.